flutter/flutter/CONTRIBUTING.md

  * Run `flutter update-packages` This will fetch all the Dart packages that Flutter depends on.
 You can replicate what this script does by running `pub get` in each directory that contains a `pubspec.yaml` file.
+ * If you plan on using IntelliJ as your IDE, then also run `flutter ide-config --overwrite` to create all of the IntelliJ configuration files so you can open the main flutter directory as a project and run examples from within the IDE.

 Running the examples
 --------------------

-To run an example with a prebuilt binary from the cloud, switch to that example's directory, run `pub get` to make sure its dependencies have been downloaded, and use `flutter run`.
-Make sure you have a device connected over USB and debugging enabled on that device.
+To run an example, switch to that example's directory, and use `flutter run`.
+Make sure you have an emulator running, or a device connected over USB and debugging enabled on that device.

  * `cd examples/hello_world`
  * `flutter run`